watea/CandidHttpServer/README.md

 httpServer.startServer();
 ```

-### Complete Example

-A more complete example of using **CandidHttpServer** in a real-world application can be found in the project **[RadioUpnp](https://github.com/watea/RadioUpnp)**.
-This project demonstrates how to integrate and extend the library.

 ## Discussion

 The used primitives and .gradle integration have been foreseen to work seamlessly in Android environment.
 But you may adapt and use the library in any other projects.